-VLOOKUP is one of those functions that makes Excel great.
+VLOOKUP is one of those functions that make Excel great.
 Although many may not find it intuitive at first, it soon becomes second nature and indispensable.
-Some even find is life changing.
+Some even find is life-changing.
 VLOOKUP has its issues though, for one, it only reads from left to right.
 If you need to look up a value to the left of a reference column, you’ll have to rearrange your worksheet to use the function.

 Something that many users overlook is that Excel functions can be chained together and combined to make something even more powerful than the constituent parts.
 Each function takes an argument, if you need a little more power or extended functionality, these arguments can be made of other functions.

 The INDEX function takes a user array, a set of values such as a column, and returns the value of the cell at that particular position.
 For example, I have a column of data recording the positions from a race held at some point in the past.
 I want to know which driver finished in third place, to find this I can simply enter,

 Simple but useful.
 We now have the ability to return values within an array.